pculture/miro-user-manual/en/searching.rst

 Searching podcasts for specific items
 =====================================

-Miro can let you search the titles, descriptions and filenames of all items in a feed for a search string making items easier to find.
+Miro can let you search the all the items in a podcast for a specified search string making items easier to find.

-1. Select the tab for the feed in the that you want to search.
+1. Select the tab for the podcast in the that you want to search.

    ..
 SCREENSHOT
-      Screenshot of feed selected and showing feed in main view with search box highlighted
+      Screenshot of podcast selected and showing feed in main view with search box highlighted

    .. image:: _static/searching_feed_search.png